apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 #### 1. Save/load the model weights/parameters only

-You can use the `save_parameters` and `load_parameters` methods to save and load the model weights.
+You can use `save_parameters` and `load_parameters` method to save and load the model weights.
 Take your simplest model `layer` and save your parameters first.
 The model parameters are the params that you save **after** you train your model.

 ```python
 file_name = 'layer.params'
 layer.save_parameters(file_name)
 ```

 And now load this model again.
 To load the parameters into a model, you will first have to build the model.
-To do this you will need to create a simple function to build it.
+To do this, you will need to create a simple function to build it.

 ```python
 def build_model():